-PPC advertising has some powerful advantages for modern business.
+PPC advertising has some powerful advantages for modern businesses.
 With PPC campaigns, you can target your audience directly, allowing you to be more precise when it comes to marketing.

 Here are some more reasons why PPC is the king of modern advertising.

 - PPC ads are flexible and can be changed

 - They are very easy to track and measure